Kouassi gone and Aouchiche next: Why do PSG keep losing their wonderkids? | Goal.com

 Kingsley Coman, regarded as the most talented player to play in PSG’s academy over the past 10 years, declined the opportunity to sign professional terms with the club in 2014 and instead, like Rabiot, left for Juventus on a free transfer.

-The list goes on, and even though PSG banked a combined €30 million (£27m/$33m) for Moussa Diaby and Christopher Nkunku in the summer of 2019, the performances of the wingers for Bayer Leverkusen and RB Leipzig respectively this season suggest that they too will be regarded as ones who got away.
+The list goes on, and even though PSG banked a combined €30 million (£27m/$33m) for Moussa Diaby and Christopher Nkunku in the summer of 2019, the performances of the wingers this season for Bayer Leverkusen and RB Leipzig, respectively, suggest that they too will be regarded as ones who got away.

 There is the obvious reason that, given the club’s propensity to spend mass amounts of money on big-name, established stars each summer, the pathway to the first-team is somewhat blocked.